4th June, 2015 - An Engagement Letter

 29th June, 2017 - The French National Bar Council Supports the Declaration

-The FNBC, which is the national representative institution of the legal profession both in France and internationally, formalizes its support for the Universal Declaration of Humankind Rights.
-The council votes unanimously that: “the FNBC is committed to upholding and promoting the DHR”.
+The FNBC, which is the national representative institution of the legal profession both within France and internationally, formalizes its support for the Universal Declaration of Humankind Rights.
+The council votes unanimously to the ends that: “the FNBC commits to uphold and promote the DHR”.

 30th June, 2017 - Presentation of the Declaration to Ban Ki-moon